vtex-apps/product-summary/README.md

-# Product Summary
+# VTEX Product Summary

-Product summary is a canonical component that any VTEX store can install.
+## Description
+The VTEX Prodcut Summary summarises the product informations such as name, price and picture.
+This is a VTEX app that is used by Dreamstore product.

+:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request

 ## Release schedule
 | Release  | Status              | Initial Release | Maintenance LTS Start | End-of-life | Dreamstore Compatibility